 Made in the UK and as kind to children’s skin as they are to the planet, all of our products are minimum 98% natural, cruelty free and suitable for vegans

-If you want to see what the ingredients in our products really mean, take a look at our website, where we explain exactly what is going on (and in) your young persons skin.
+If you want to see what the ingredients in our products really mean, take a look at our ingredients page, where we explain exactly what is going on (and in) your young persons skin.
+Everything from our kids bubble bath, to our alcohol-free hand sanitiser for children, are natural and kind to sensitive skin.